1

 Cosmetology Rate generally covers professionals with a broad range of beauty skills, including hair, nails, and skin, while Esthetician Rate specifically pertains to skincare specialists.
 Both roles require licensing but differ in focus and services offered, influencing their respective rates and job opportunities.

-Can you make 100K as a cosmetologist?
+Can you live off of being a cosmetologist?

 Is there a high demand for cosmetologists?